Media Information, 14 August 2023

 mediarelations@ergo.de

 ERGO is one of the major insurance groups in Germany and Europe.
-The Group is represented in over 25 countries worldwide, with a focus on Europe and Asia.
-Four separate units operate under the umbrella of ERGO Group AG: ERGO Deutschland AG, ERGO International AG, ERGO Digital Ventures AG and ERGO Technology & Services Management AG.
-The German, international, direct and digital businesses as well as the global management of IT and technology services are organized in these units.
+The Group is represented in over 20 countries worldwide, with a focus on Europe and Asia.
+ERGO offers its retail and corporate customers a broad product portfolio in all the main classes of insurance as well as comprehensive assistance and other services.
+Three units operate under the umbrella of ERGO Group AG: ERGO Deutschland AG, ERGO International AG and ERGO Technology & Services Management AG.
+The German and international businesses as well as the global management of IT and technology services are organized in these units.
 About 38,700 people work either as salaried employees or as full-time self-employed sales representatives for the Group.
-In 2022, ERGO recorded a total premium income of over 20 billion euros and rendered benefits to customers (net) of around 15 billion euros.
+In the 2023 financial year, ERGO generated insurance revenue of 20.1 billion euros and a net result of 721 million euros.
 ERGO is part of Munich Re, one of the world's leading reinsurers and risk carriers.
-More at www.ergo.com